Breword/tmux/Contributing.md

 ### Medium things

-- Popups are very slow to draw.
-They should use the pane drawing tty.c code instead of doing a full redraw for every change.
-This will mean breaking its dependency on window_pane and instead extending tty_ctx or adding a new struct.

 - Completion at the command prompt could be more clever: it could recognise commands and have some way to describe their arguments so for example only complete options for set-option and layouts for select-layout; it could